-Raising chickens can be mean and exhausting especially when you don’t have the right tools and materials for it.
+But chickens can be mean and raising them can be exhausting, especially when you don’t have the right tools and materials for it.

 This DIY bucket chicken feeder prevents chooks from scattering their food everywhere.
 The feeds are contained in a covered bucket with holes just big enough for the chickens to access them.
 It prevents other animals from getting to your chicken feeds and it protects it from dirt or rain.